Merchandising ,AA

 ASU has transfer partnerships in Arizona and across the country to create a simplified transfer experience for students.
 These pathway programs include exclusive benefits, tools and resources, and they help students save time and money in their college journey.

-With more than 300 Global Education program opportunities available, students are able to tailor their experience to their unique interests and skill sets.
+With more than 300 Global Education program opportunities available to them, students are able to tailor their experience to their specific interests and skill sets.
 Whether in a foreign country, in the U.S. or online, students build communication skills, learn to adapt and persevere, and are exposed to research and internships across the world, increasing their professional network.

-Career opportunities for graduates of this program include merchandising, buying, trend forecasting, market research, visual merchandising and retail management.
+Career opportunities for graduates include merchandising, buying, trend forecasting, market research, visual merchandising and retail management.

 Example job titles and salaries listed below are not necessarily entry level, and students should take into consideration how years of experience and geographical location may affect pay scales.
 Some jobs also may require advanced degrees, certifications or state-specific licensure.